Vishnu-pawar/Delta-demo/README.md

 # Delta-demo
-this is a Demo for Github learning
+this is a Demo for Github learning.